Great White Fleet: Background and purpose

 The most serious tensions between the United States and Japan came in 1907, leading to widespread speculation among experts that war was imminent between the two.
-The main cause was intense Japanese resentment against the mistreatment of Japanese in California.
+The main cause was intense Japanese resentment against the mistreatment of Japanese Americans in California.
 Pulitzer prize-winning biographer Henry Pringle states that sending Great White Fleet so dramatically to Japan in 1908 was, "the direct result of the Japanese trouble."
-Tensions rapidly de-escalated after the Fleet's very friendly reception in Yokohama.
-Thus the gesture neutralized the diplomatic trouble that had resulted from anti-Japanese riots in San Francisco.
+Tensions rapidly de-escalated after the fleet's very friendly reception in Yokohama.
+Thus, the gesture neutralized the diplomatic trouble that had resulted from anti-Japanese riots in San Francisco.
 Those problems had been resolved by the Gentlemen's Agreement of 1907 and the fleet visit was a friendly gesture to Japan.
 The Japanese welcomed it.
 Roosevelt saw the deployment as one that would encourage patriotism, and give the impression that he would teach Japan "a lesson in polite behavior", as historian Robert A. Hart phrased it.
 After the fleet had crossed the Pacific, Japanese statesmen realized that the balance of power in the East had changed.

 The voyage also provided an opportunity to improve the sea- and battle-worthiness of the fleet.
-While earlier capital ship classes such as the Kearsarge, Illinois and Maine were designed primarily for coastal defense, later classes such as the Virginia and Connecticut incorporated lessons learned from the Spanish–American War and were conceived as ships with "the highest practicable speed and the greatest radius of action", in the words of the appropriation bills approved by the United States Congress for their construction.
+While earlier capital-ship classes such as the Kearsarge, Illinois and Maine were designed primarily for coastal defense, later classes such as the Virginia and Connecticut incorporated lessons learned from the Spanish–American War and were conceived as ships with "the highest practicable speed and the greatest radius of action", in the words of the appropriation bills approved by the United States Congress for their construction.
 They were intended as modern warships capable of long-range operations.
 Nevertheless, the experience gained in the recent war with Spain had been limited.